-- 2.1 This document: - Describes the current arrangements for nursery and full-time admissions to primary schools in Carmarthenshire. - Considers these arrangements in relation to other Authorities in Wales. - Identifies current challenges of the existing primary school admission arrangements. - Makes recommendations to develop a more detailed understanding of the issue.
+2.1 This document:

+- Describes the current arrangements for nursery and full-time admissions to primary schools in Carmarthenshire. - Considers these arrangements in relation to other Authorities in Wales. - Identifies current challenges of the existing primary school admission arrangements. - Makes recommendations to take the issue forward.